unfoldingWord/wordMAP/README.md

 ## Phrase Plausibility

-N-grams are essentially dumb phrases as it combines any contiguous tokens.
+N-grams are essentially dumb phrases as they combine any contiguous tokens.
 A major problem is identifying if an n-gram is actually a phrase.
 Checking to see how common an n-gram is used over the corpus helps determine how likely it is a phrase.

-Plausibility is determined by first assuming unigrams are a phrase.
+Plausibility is determined by first assuming uni-grams are a phrase.
 Larger n-grams use the calculated commonality.

 > NOTE: we need a way to allow 0-length n-grams in alignments,